AlexsLemonade/refinebio-js/general-instruction-npm.md

 > [YAML](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions) is a human-friendly data serialization language for all programming languages.

-Github Ations workflows use YAML syntax to define its workflow configuration.
+Github Ations workflows use YAML syntax to define a workflow configuration.

 - A YAML file extension is either **.yml** or **.yaml**.
 - Workflow files are stored in `.github/workflows` directory of a Github repository.